-During the three months ended April 30, 2023, the Company recorded a loss on revaluation of short-term investments of \$2.4 million as a result of the decrease in the fair value of the ordinary shares of Yellow Cake and common shares of QRC, and a foreign currency translation gain of \$0.3 million.
-The Company recognized deferred income tax recovery of \$0.3 million during the three months ended April 30, 2023 compared to a \$1.1 million expense in the same period in 2022, in other comprehensive income Short-term investments are measured at fair value with references to closing foreign exchange rates and the quoted share price in the market.
+During the three months ended April 30, 2024, the Company recorded a gain on revaluation of short-term investments under comprehensive income of \$1.0 million from the increase in the fair value of the common shares of QRC, compared to a loss on revaluation of \$2.4 million in the corresponding period in the previous fiscal year.
+Short-term investments are measured at fair value with references to closing foreign exchange rates and the quoted share price in the market.